Parth-nXp/PSO-Fed/README.md

 - Make sure you are using a compatible version of Python (e.g., Python 3.6 or higher).

-- If you encounter issues related to missing files or incorrect paths, verify that you are in the correct directory (`PSO-Fed`).
+- If you encounter issues related to missing files or incorrect paths, verify that you are in the correct directory (`Partial-Sharing-Online-Federated-Learning`).

 If problems persist, feel free to open an issue on GitHub.